[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 The browser is working fine!

-Skills seem to require specifying a file path, but I'm not sure how to set them up.
-It doesn't seem possible to configure the content of the skill itself in this input field.
-I'd like to explore this in a future blog post.
+For Skills, it seems you need to specify a file path, but I'm not sure how to configure it.
+The content of the skill itself doesn't seem to be configurable in this input field.
+I'd like to investigate this in a future blog post.

 CleanShot 2026-04-23 at 10.15.07@2x